We are 3mmodels Limited (“we” or “us”), a company registered in England and Wales.

 Processor: any person (other than an employee of the data controller) who processes the data on behalf of the data controller.

-Talent: models and/or other talent who have engaged, or are looking to engage, our modelling and/or talent agency services and are or are considering being, represented by us.
+Talent: models and/or other talents who have engaged, or are looking to engage, our modeling and/or talent agency services and are or are considering being, represented by us.

 Terms and Conditions: